awsdocs/aws-java-developer-guide-v2/doc_source/examples-pagination.rst

 See the :sdk-examples-java-s3:`complete example <S3ObjectOperations.java>` on GitHub.

-Manual pagination
+Manual Pagination
 =================

-Manual pagination is still available if your use case requires it.
+If your use case requires it, manual pagination is still available.
 Use the next token in the response object for the subsequent requests.
-Here's an example using a while loop.
+Here's an example using a ``while`` loop.

 **Code**